 Percutaneous procedures involve inserting a tiny needle through the base of the skull where nerves exit and damaging the trigeminal nerve with heat, an injection of glycerol (a form of alcohol), or balloon compression.
 Damaging the nerve can short-circuit its ability to transfer pain signals.

 While more effective than nerve blocks, percutaneous procedures may need to be repeated.
 Overall, studies suggest that about half of patients who undergo the procedure report they are pain free at five years.
 More than half, however, experience facial numbness and difficulty chewing.

-Gamma knife is the least invasive procedure.
-Doctors use a robotic device to deliver beams of high-dose radiation to destroy the nerve.
+Radiosurgery, such as Gamma Knife or CyberKnife, involves use of a robotic device to deliver beams of high-dose radiation to destroy the nerve.
 It can take weeks or even months for the pain to dissipate, although sometimes patients have immediate pain relief.
 The main risk is facial numbness.
 About half of patients report they are still pain free at three years.

 Finally, in microvascular decompression, a piece of the skull is removed behind the ear, exposing the trigeminal nerve.
 The surgeon then removes any blood vessels in contact with the nerve.
 It is the most invasive procedure, yet many experts believe it has the best results.
 However, it also entails the greatest risks, with between 0.2 and 0.5 percent of patients dying from the procedure.
 Complications include leaking spinal fluid, serious bruising, meningitis, double vision, and facial muscle weakness.
 About 10 percent of patients lose their hearing in one ear.

 Tarnoff was not a good candidate for decompression surgery because the neurosurgeon could not confirm that the nerve was compressed.
 She is now back on the carbamazepine and has been prescribed another AED, levetiracetam (Keppra).
 The pain is better, she says, but not completely gone.